Petr1fied/gamecoin/README.md

 15 days from their last activity.
 Issues closed in this manner will be labeled 'stale'.

-Check out http://gamecoin.cc for more info about the development.
+Check out ~~http://gamecoin.cc~~ for more info about the development.
+This is an unofficial fork.